No3371/UpdateHub/README.md

 # UpdateHub
-A observer pattern implementation for Unity based on Coroutine.
+A centralized coroutine implementation for Unity based on Coroutine.
+Suit for any non-return function that does not rely on update orders.

 # Why
 - To reduce individual MonoBehaviour `Update` and coroutines (which are not super fast) by delegate method calls to one single Update (System.Action).